ezambomsantana/introducao-grafos/README.md

 # GRAPH INTRODUCTION

 Graph algorithms.
-This library is used just to teaching purposes.
+This library is used just for teaching purposes.

 To visualize the created graphs is necessary to import JUNG library. (http://jung.sourceforge.net/download.html)